 Epicanthic folds are most likely to develop in people of Asian descent, though it is by no means exclusive to people of Asian descent.
 Populations with the highest frequencies of epicanthic folds are found in central Asia, North Asia, Southeast Asia, East Asia, Polynesia, Micronesia, as well as indigenous Americans, Malagasy populations and Khoisan populations.
 Epicanthic folds may also develop in European populations of Hungarians, Irish, English, Russians, Poles, etc., though they are much less likely to occur.
 The degree to which a fold develops varies greatly from person to person, and it’s presence on a person may be subjective.

 One of the theories for the development of the epicanthic fold is a higher level of fat around the eyeball, which is a feature frequently found in Inuit and Aleut populations.
 The accumulation of fat tissue, adipose tissue, is theorized to help shelter the eye and sinuses from extreme cold and wind.
-This manifestation of adaptation to cold, harsh climates can be seen in populations of that live in northern, cold regions of the globe.
+This manifestation of adaptation to cold, harsh climates can be seen in populations that live in northern, cold regions of the globe.

-Despite this, the epicanthic fold has appeared in people of the southeast Asian descent.
+Despite this, the epicanthic fold has appeared in people of Southeast Asian descent.
 It is possible that these groups could have descended from ancestors adapted to cold climates.
 Other theories postulate that the epicanthic fold could help shield the eyes from high levels of ultraviolet light exposure in desert regions of the world, which could account for the appearance of epicanthic fold in people of African descent.

-While epicanthic folds can occur normally within large populations, the folds sometimes appear linked with congenital abnormality.
+While epicanthic folds can occur normally within large populations, the folds sometimes appear linked with a congenital abnormality.
 Epicanthic folds are also associated with various medical conditions that lead to the malformation or underdevelopment of the nasal bridge.
 For this reason, epicanthic folds are prominent in around 60% of individuals with the condition Down syndrome.
 Other medical conditions that may cause the appearance of epicanthic folds include Zellweger syndrome, Turner syndrome, fetal alcohol syndrome, and phenylketonuria.

 Fetuses frequently have epicanthic folds that they lose after approximately six months of gestation.